Introduction

 Section titled “Why BigBrotr?”Nostr is a decentralized protocol where events are scattered across hundreds of independent relays.
 Each relay is ephemeral and can disappear at any time.
 No single entity sees the whole picture, and unreplicated events are lost forever.

-BigBrotr provides complete network visibility by running six independent services that share a PostgreSQL database.
+BigBrotr provides complete network visibility by running eight independent services that share a PostgreSQL database.
 There are no message queues, no inter-service APIs, and no complex orchestration layers.
 Each service has a single responsibility and can run, scale, and fail independently.

-Three Pillars
+Five Pillars

-Section titled “Three Pillars”Discovery
+Section titled “Five Pillars”Discovery

 Section titled “Discovery”The Seeder loads relay URLs from seed files and known relay lists.
-The Finder continuously discovers new relay URLs from NIP-65 events and public APIs.
+The Finder continuously discovers new relay URLs from events and public APIs.
 The Validator tests each candidate with a live WebSocket handshake and promotes valid relays to the relay table.

-Health Monitoring
+Monitoring

-Section titled “Health Monitoring”The Monitor performs continuous health checks using NIP-11 relay information documents and NIP-66 relay monitoring events.
-It measures RTT latency, SSL certificate validity, DNS resolution, geographic location, network reachability, and HTTP status.
-Results are stored as content-addressed metadata and optionally published as kind 10166/30166 Nostr events.
+Section titled “Monitoring”The Monitor performs continuous health checks using NIP-11 relay information documents and NIP-66 relay monitoring events — seven tests per relay: RTT latency, SSL certificate validity, DNS resolution, geographic location, network/ASN info, and HTTP headers.
+Results are stored as content-addressed metadata and published as kind 10166/30166 Nostr events.

 Event Archiving

 Section titled “Event Archiving”The Synchronizer uses cursor-based pagination to collect and archive Nostr events from validated relays.
 Content-addressed metadata deduplication (SHA-256) ensures storage efficiency.
-The Refresher orchestrates periodic refresh cycles for 11 materialized views that power analytics queries.

 Technology Stack